Written By: Curtis Coonrod

 Generally, the Township General Fund may be used for township assistance, subject to appropriation by the Board, but the Township Assistance Fund cannot be used for general purposes.

-If the Township has an unused fund on its books, and the purpose of that fund has been fully satisfied, and remaining claims or other obligations remain against that fund. the Township Board may declare the fund “dormant”, and the balance can be transferred to the Rainy Day Fund.
+If the Township has an unused fund on its books, and the purpose of that fund has been fully satisfied, and there are no remaining claims or other obligations against that fund.
+The Township Board may declare the fund “dormant”.
+The balance can be transferred to the Rainy Day Fund.
 The balance can then be appropriated for any purpose.
 For example, if the Township has remaining resources in a fund that was used to pay bonds or loans, and all bonds and loans are fully paid.
 The balance in the fund could be transferred to the Rainy Day Fund and later expended for general purposes.

 The Township may accept contributions of cash or physical goods from any source.
 If the source is a taxpayer, the contribution is tax-deductible to the taxpayer, in the same way as a charitable contribution to a 501(c)(3) organization.

 For any of the ideas above, consult your Township Attorney for applicability to your particular township.
 You may also consult with our team by contacting us at email@example.com.

 Establish or reestablish cumulative funds

 Public safety LIT